Apology but no cash payments: California reparations for slavery start incrementally

 “It’s not bad,” he says, “but it’s not complete reparations, which would be much more comprehensive, and [would mean] that each Black Californian would receive some form of historical justice through repair.”

-California’s steps “transformative”
+‘Transformative’ steps

 Before California, there was Evanston, Illinois.
 The city north of Chicago, on the shore of Lake Michigan, passed its own reparations law in 2019 – the first of its kind in the nation.
 Repair in Evanston takes the form of housing subsidies: $25,000 to Black residents who suffered from discriminatory housing policies between 1919 and 1969 and their direct descendants.
-The funding can go toward home ownership, improvement, or mortgage assistance.
+The funding can go toward homeownership, home improvement, or mortgage assistance.

-Repair must be tangible in order to be meaningful, says Ms. Simmons, who as an Evanston alderman, led passage of Evanston’s reparations law.
+Repair must be tangible in order to be meaningful, says Ms. Rue Simmons, who as an Evanston alderman, led passage of Evanston’s reparations law.

 “We as Black communities and our allies are really looking for impact, change, for our quality of lives to be improved, to feel safe, included and so on,” she says.
 “That will happen with tangible forms of reparations.”

-Ms. Simmons, who is also a commissioner on the National African American Reparations Commission, calls California’s steps transformative for the reparations conversation – especially as other states and cities begin to take up their own work on the subject.
+Ms. Rue Simmons, who is also a commissioner on the National African American Reparations Commission, calls California’s steps transformative for the reparations conversation – especially as other states and cities begin to take up their own work on the subject.
 That process is complex.
 Politics, infrastructure, and education all play a part.
 And it takes time.

-“California’s a bellwether state,” says Dr. Winbush, from Baltimore.
+“California’s a bellwether state,” says Dr. Winbush.
 “And you know, what happens there eventually happens in the rest of the country.”